adempiere/adempiere-all-services/README.md

   The name of the seed can be defined in *env_template*.
   The seed is a backup file created with psql.
   If there is a seed, but a database exists already, there will be no restore.
-  This directory is useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
+  This directory is also useful when creating a backup: it can be created here, without needing to transfer it from the container to the host.
 - *docs*: directory containing images and documents used in this README file.

 ## Next Functionality
-It can be executed concurrently for different customers databases using the same database server on the same host by just changing the project name and running anew.
+In a further step, the application can be implemented in a way that it may concurrently be executed for different customers databases using the same database server on the same host by just changing the project name and running anew.
 The only open issue is where Adempiere calls the database.

 ## Installation
 ### Requirements